abport/EXIF_Reader/README.md

 To run the program, simply run the `EXIF_Reader.py` file using Python.

 You can add files individually or add a whole folder by clicking on the respective buttons.
 Once files are added, you can select any of them to preview the image and display its metadata.
 You can search for GPS coordinates in the metadata and click the button to locate them on Google Maps.
+And now with our new feature, you can remove all the EXIF data from your photos with just one click!

 ## Contact